karatelabs/karate/karate-netty/README.md

 </configuration>
 ```

+# Embedding
+Starting and stopping a Karate server can be done via the Java API and this easily allows you to mix Karate into Java code, JUnit tests and Continuous Integration pipelines.

+The `com.intuit.karate.netty.FeatureServer` class has a static `start()` method that takes 4 arguments:
+* `file`: a `java.io.File` reference to the `*.feature` file you want to run as a server
+* `port`: `int` value of the port you want to use. `0` means, Karate will dynamically choose a free port (the value of which you can retrieve later)
+* `ssl`: `boolean` flag that if true, starts an HTTPS server and auto-generates a certificate if it doesn't find one, see [SSL](#ssl)
+* `args`: `java.util.Map` of key-value pairs that can be used to pass custom [variables](https://github.com/intuit/karate#setting-and-using-variables) into the `*.feature` evaluation context - or `null` if not-applicable

+The static `start()` method returns a `FeatureServer` object on which you can call a `getPort()` method to get the port on which the server was started.

+And `FeatureServer` has a `stop()` method that will [stop](#stopping) the server.

+You can look at this demo example for reference: [ConsumerUsingMockTest.java](../karate-demo/src/test/java/mock/contract/ConsumerUsingMockTest.java) - note how the dynamic port number can be retrieved and passed to other elements in your test set-up.

 # Server Life Cycle
 Writing a mock can get complicated for real-life API interactions, and most other frameworks attempt to solve this using declarative approaches, such as expecting you to create a large, complicated JSON to model all requests and responses.
 You can think of Karate's approach as combining the best of both the worlds of declarative and imperative programming.
 Combined with the capability to maintain state in the form of JSON objects in memory, and Karate's native support for [Json-Path](https://github.com/intuit/karate#jsonpath-filters), XML and [`embedded expressions`](https://github.com/intuit/karate#embedded-expressions) - you have a very powerful toolkit at your disposal.
 And Karate's intelligent defaults keep things dead simple.